geotrev/undernet/docs/introduction.md

 - **Configuration:** The framework comes with a configuration file that you can update with your intended brand attributes, including colors, typography, grid, forms, and more.
 - **Semantics:** If markup is required, it's logical and written with accessibility in mind.
-- **Modularity:** Can act independent from your core stylesheet; the framework is specifically designed to be scoped and controlled as an alternative, to existing projects.
+- **Modularity:** Can act independent from your core stylesheet; the framework is specifically designed to be scoped and controlled as an alternative for existing projects.
-- **Agility:** Because all that's needed is an understanding of semantic HTML (and possibly SCSS), you will quickly get to developing without worrying about tons of custom styling/javascript.
+- **Agility:** Worka s fast or methodical as you need to use the framework; installation options range from CDN to full pipeline control.

 ### Support